 Instead of ditching routines altogether, why not pick the ones that really matter and focus on those?
-Here’s my top recommended routines to establish or review as your family heads in to summer:
+Here are my top recommended routines to establish or review as your family heads in to summer:

 It may be lighter out, but children still need regular bedtimes.
-The more consistent you are on a regular basis, the easier it is to have a special late night for holidays or while on vacation.
+The more consistent you are on a regular basis, the easier it is to have a special late night while on vacation or on holidays.
 With young kids, be sure to plan ahead so you don’t end up with three late nights in a row — unless you are willing to calmly and respectfully deal with what may be a very grumpy kid the next day.

 With older kids, discuss bedtimes and give some choice when possible.
 “Do you think lights out should be 8:15 or 8:30 p.m.?”
 “Do you need time to read or relax before lights out?
 If so, what time should you plan on heading to your room?”

-Creating routines with your child, no matter age, will be more effective than ones we dictate.
+Creating routines with your child, no matter their age, will be more effective than ones we dictate.

 Meals and eating times